GreekBarBench: A Challenging Benchmark for Free-Text Legal Reasoning and Citations: GreekBarBench (GBB)

-Law graduates in Greece must pass the Greek Bar exam to become licensed attorneys.
+To become licensed attorneys, Greek law graduates must pass the Greek Bar exam, which is organized by the Greek Bar Association and requires a minimum score of six out of ten.
 The exam evaluates candidates through practical legal questions across five key areas of law: Civil Law, Criminal Law, Commercial Law, Public Law, Lawyers' Code.
-Greece's legal system is statutory, meaning that laws are derived from legal code documents (statutes), rather than from judicial precedents (case law).
-The exams are open-book; candidates have access to legal code documents and are expected to cite statutory articles from them in their answers.

-The available documents include: the Civil Code and Civil Procedure Code, the Criminal Code and Criminal Procedure Code, eight Commercial Law codes, eleven Public Law codes, as well as the Lawyers' Code and the Code of Ethics for Legal Practice (see Table~\ref{tab:stats}).
-Candidate lawyers typically approach the exam by first studying the case facts to identify the relevant legal issues.
-They then navigate the legal code documents to find the relevant chapter and pinpoint the exact statutory article within it to cite in support of their arguments.
+Greece operates under a statutory legal system, where laws are derived from codified statutes rather than judicial precedents.
+Consequently, the Greek Bar exam is an open-book test requiring candidates to locate and cite the correct statutory articles from the provided legal documents.
+These documents include the Civil Code and Civil Procedure Code, the Criminal Code and Criminal Procedure Code, eight Commercial Law codes, eleven Public Law codes, the Lawyers' Code, and the Code of Ethics for Legal Practice (see Table~\ref{tab:stats}).

+Past Greek Bar exam papers and suggested solutions (2015–2024) are publicly available in an annually updated PDF booklet.\footnote{The booklet is available at \url{https://www.lawspot.gr/nomika-nea/panellinios-diagonismos-ypopsifion-dikigoron-themata-exetaseon-kai-endeiktikes-3}} The authors of this paper have been granted permission by the Greek Bar Association to use the questions and by the booklet's authors to use their respective solutions.